 The SDQ can be used for various purposes, including clinical assessment, evaluation of outcomes, research and screening.

+Research on the reliability of the SDQ has produced mixed results.
 Some articles say the SDQ exhibits strong internal consistency (Yao et al., 2009), some say the SDQ shows satisfactory internal consistency (Goodman, 2001) and others say there are concerns regarding the reliability of the subscales, with most subscales showing low internal consistency.
-It has been suggested that the SDQ total difficulties score show just be used for screening purposes (Mieloo et al., 2012).
+It has been suggested that the SDQ total difficulties score should just be used for screening purposes (Mieloo et al., 2012).

 The questionnaire takes between five and ten minutes to complete.
 All versions of the questionnaire can be given to the appropriate respondent to complete themselves.
-The questionnaire can be completed on paper or online.
-To fill out the SDQ online, visit the Youth in Mind website as the SDQ scoring website is only intended for entering data from paper copies.
+The questionnaire can be completed on paper or online and can all be found on the Youth In Mind website.

 Alternatively, in order to ensure that each item is understood by the respondent, or to gain additional information about each response, the questionnaires can be administered directly by the clinician who can ask follow-up questions.

-If CYP, parents or teachers fill out the SDQ online, the Youth in Mind website produces a technical and readable report with a description of the scores.
+Assisted Scoring: If CYP, parents or teachers fill out the SDQ online, the Youth in Mind website produces a technical and readable report with a description of the scores for a small cost.

 If CYP, parents or teachers fill out the SDQ online, the Youth in Mind website produces instant feedback reports including a technical report designed for professionals as well as a readable report with a description of the scores, the level of concern, an overall impression as well as suggestions about what to do if the child or young person, their parent/teacher still has concerns.

-Instructions for scoring the SDQ by hand can be found on the SDQ scoring website and instructions for interpreting the SDQ when scored by hand can be found here.
+Manual: Instructions for scoring the SDQ manually can be found on the SDQ scoring website and instructions for interpreting the SDQ when scored by hand can be found here.
 Instructions in other languages are also available here.

 If you are planning to use this measure for the delivery and improvement of health and/or social care, a license to incorporate it into electronic systems can be obtained from NHS Digital.
 Please note that licenses obtained via this route may be restricted to particular territory (e.g. England, UK).
 If planning to use the measure outside of England, you may wish to contact NHS Digital to clarify the geographical scope of the licence.